xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Preference Ranking Optimization for Human Alignment
 * Lipo: Listwise preference optimization through learning-to-rank.

-## Challenges and Opportunities of Diffusion Alignment
+## Potential Challenges and Opportunities of Diffusion Alignment
 * Scaling laws for reward model overoptimization
 * AlpacaFarm: A Simulation Framework for Methods that Learn from Human Feedback
 * Stepwise Alignment for Constrained Language Model Policy Optimization